ChampyTech/github-status-ideas/README.md

-# github-status-ideas
+# 💡 GitHub Status Ideas
-💡 A list of ideas to improve your status on GitHub.
+A list of ideas to improve your status on GitHub.